marcteale/home-assistant.io/source/_integrations/nest.markdown

     ![Screenshot of OAuth Client ID and Client Secret](/images/integrations/nest/oauth_created.png)

 8. You now have the *OAuth Client ID* and *OAuth Client Secret* needed by Home Assistant.
-See [Application Credentials](/integrations/application_credentials) for more general detail about how Home Assistant manages credentials.
-Make careful note of these values, you will need them later.
+Make note of these values, as you will need them again later.

 {% enddetails %}